fr0xk/Scripts/documents/emu_in_c.md

-# Language emulatuons in C
+# Language emulations in C

 ## Python-like list comprehension in C: